pawamoy/git-changelog/docs/usage.md

 [(--template)](cli.md#template)

-*git-changelog* provides two built-in templates: `keepachangelog` and `angular`.
+*git-changelog* provides three built-in templates: `keepachangelog`, `angular`, and `debian`.
-Both are very similar, they just differ with the formatting a bit.
+`keepachangelog` and `angular` are very similar, they just differ with the formatting a bit.
-We stronly recommend the `keepachangelog` format.
+We strongly recommend the `keepachangelog` format.

 Use the `-t`, `--template` option to specify the template to use: